pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![update method](https://raw.githubusercontent.com/pluralsight/guides/master/images/ab282cb6-317c-42be-97bf-dfe29aff6cd2.png)

-Now the thing with this operation is that the ID of the course is in the URL and the rest of the attributes are in the request body.
+Now the thing with this operation is that the ID of the course is in the URL, and the rest of the attributes are in the request body.

-In this case, we'll have to use a body mapping template to send all the information as the lambda function requires it.
+In this case, we'll have to use a **body mapping template** to send all the information as the lambda function requires it.

 So select the PUT method and click on *Integration Request*: